w-kuipers/UniqueID/README.md

     pip install simpleUID

-Note the `pip` refers to the Python 3 package manager.
-In environment where Python 2 is also available the correct command may be `pip3`.
+Note that `pip` refers to the Python 3 package manager.
+In an environment where Python 2 is also present the correct command may be `pip3`.

 ## Usage